 Record-level security allows you to specify who can view which records.

-By default, any user with Viewer permissions in the record type can see all available records.
+By default, any user with Viewer permission on the record type can see all available records.
 However, your enterprise may have more strict guidelines around who can see which data.

 For example, in a support case application, administrators should be able to see all cases, but support engineers should only see their assigned cases, and account managers should only see cases related to their customers.